op-de-kop/op-de-kop/src/en-US/index.md

 From January until april we have a course of 16 classes.
 The first class is at January 11th and the last class at april 26th.

 - 19:00 - 20:00 Handstandtraining
-- Les: 20:00 - 21:30 Acrobatics
+- 20:00 - 21:30 Acrobaticsclass
-- Vrij trainen 21:30 - 22:30
+- 21:30 - 22:30 Open training

-The group will be split into two subgroups of differnt levels.
+The group will be split into two subgroups of different levels.
 This allows everyone to train at its own level as much as possible.

 Location: Amsterdamsestraatweg 3